santhosh3/Project1/README.md

 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

-### GET /blogs
+### GET /blogsReturns all blogs in the coll
-- Returns all blogs in the collection that aren't deleted and are published
+     ection that aren't deleted and are published
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like [this](#successful-response-structure)
 - If no documents are found then return an HTTP status 404 with a response like [this](#error-response-structure)
 - Filter blogs list by applying filters.
 Query param can have any combination of below filters.